Artificial stone: Engineered stone

 Engineered stone is the latest development of artificial stone.
 A mix of marble or quartz powder, resin, and pigment is cast using vacuum oscillation to form blocks.
 Slabs are then produced by cutting, grinding, and polishing.
 Some factories have developed a special, low-viscosity, high-strength polyester resin to improve hardness, strength, and gloss and to reduce water absorption.

-Engineered marbles are most commonly used as flooring for large commercial projects, but unlike terazzo are not cast on site.
+Engineered marbles are most commonly used as flooring for large commercial projects, but unlike terrazzo are not cast on site.
 Engineered quartz is widely used in the developed world for counter tops, window sills, and floor and wall coverings.

-The vast majority of engineered stone companies are located in Greater China, India, and its birthplace in Italy.
+The vast majority of engineered stone companies are located in China, India, and its birthplace in Italy.
 One form invented in the early 1980s is Bretonstone.